Saskatoon mother believes son died participating in online challenge | CBC News

 Melanie is adamant that Cash did not die by suicide, based on how she found him and how his life was going.
 After speaking with first responders and searching online, she came to the conclusion that he had likely been participating in an online challenge where kids will make themselves pass out and then experience a kind of high when they wake up.
 Melanie said the family doesn't know if he had been recording, as they haven't been able to access Cash's phone.

-Tamara Hinz, child and adolescent psychiatrist in Saskatoon, said everyone is susceptible to trends.
+Dr. Tamara Hinz, a child and adolescent psychiatrist in Saskatoon, said everyone is susceptible to trends.

 "That feeling is particularly strong among kids and teenagers when a large part of our identity formation relies on our peers and our friend groups," she said.